rwaldron/tc39-notes/es8/2017-03/mar-21.md

 LBR: I'd like to discuss removing the copyright line in test262 tests in a timebox.

-AWB: Let's discuss TR 104
+AWB: Let's discuss TR 104.

-LBR: There's still a draft
+LBR: There's still a draft.

 AWB: People have probably not reviewed it adequately to vote on it yet.
 Post a link here for TR104.